Pentamidine: Chemistry

-Pentamidine isethionate for injection is commercially available as a lyophilized, white crystalline powder for reconstitution with sterile water or 5% Dextrose.
+Pentamidine isethionate for injection is commercially available as a lyophilized, white crystalline powder for reconstitution with sterile water or 5% dextrose.
 After reconstitution, the mixture should be free from discoloration and precipitation.
 Reconstitution with sodium chloride should be avoided due to formation of precipitates.
 Intravenous solutions of pentamidine can be mixed with intravenous HIV medications like zidovidine and intravenous heart medications like diltiazem.
 However, intravenous solutions of antiviral foscarnet and antifungal fluconazole are incompatible with pentamidine.
 To avoid side-effects associated with intravenous administration, the solution should be slowly infused to minimize the release of histamine.

 History

 Pentamidine was first used to treat African trypanosomiasis in 1937 and leishmaniasis in 1940 before it was registered as pentamidine mesylate in 1950.

+The sudden increase in requests for use of pentamidine isethionate in then unlicensed form from the CDC in the early 1980s for treating Pneumocystis jirovecii in young male patients was key in identifying the emergence of the HIV/AIDS epidemic at that time.

 Its efficacy against Pneumocystis jirovecii was demonstrated in 1987, following its re-emergence on the drug market in 1984 in the current isethionate form.

 Trade names and dose form

 For oral inhalation and for nebulizer use: